leejo/battling_a_legacy_schema_with_dbic/presentation.md

 - quoting Ovid, who was quoting Joel Spolsky
 - concentrate on the business logic
 - objects
+- DBIx::Class is not just an ORM, it's a toolkit (plugins, etc)

 ---
 ### More About That Model